 What is the 18-month well-baby visit?

-For more information on the 18-month well-baby visit Your child's enhanced 18-month well-baby visit (brochure).
+For more information on the 18-month well-baby visit Enhanced 18-Month Well-Baby Visit.
 If you do not have a primary health care provider, you can visit Find a Family Doctor or Nurse Practitioner to learn more about registering for Health Care Connect and the process for finding a family doctor or nurse practitioner.
 For health-related questions, you can also contact Telehealth 24 hours a day toll-free: 1 (866) 797-0000.

 When is my child’s next immunization?
 What do I do with their immunization record?

 The 18-month immunization is the last in the series of infant immunizations from the schedule.
 The next immunization will happen when your child is 4-6 years of age.
-It is important that your child receives their immunizations at the right time.
+It is important that your children receive their immunizations at the right time.

 Review the Ontario’s Routine Immunization Schedule.